PabloBartolomeMolina/FileConverter-Python/README.md

   1. Install Python, version
   2. Install PyCharm (best version, for full compatibility, is the used one)
   3. Install the Python libraries that are before indicated, which can be found as follows:
-      - Library 1
-      - Library 2
-      - Library 3
+      - fpdf, version 1.7.2
+            For the installation, check the best method for you in https://pypi.org/project/fpdf/
-  4. Clone the repository to have it locally
+  4. Clone the repository